 • Implementing the Decent Work Agenda.
 The Decent Work Agenda has four pillars (box 5).
 The agenda and the human development framework are mutually reinforcing.
-Decent work enhances human development health care and retirement security, is a foundation for participating productively in society and the among governments, workers and employers can resolve important economic and social issues, encourage good governance, establish sound labour relations and boost economic and social progress.
+Decent work enhances human development Implementing the Decent Work Agenda will help work enhance human development

+- Social protection.
+Basic social protection, such as health care and retirement security, is a foundation for participating productively in society and the economy. - Governance and social dialogue.
+Social dialogue among governments, workers and employers can resolve important economic and social issues, encourage good governance, establish sound labour relations and boost economic and social progress.